solygambas/svelte-projects/02-poll-ninja/README.md

 - building forms, validating user inputs and dispatching custom events.
 - casting votes and displaying vote bars.
 - managing polls with a store, updating store data and deleting polls.
+- adding micro-interactions with svelte/transition, svelte/animate and svelte/motion.

 Based on [Svelte Tutorial for Beginners](https://www.youtube.com/playlist?list=PL4cUxeGkcC9hlbrVO_2QFVqVPhlZmz7tO) by Shaun Pelling - The Net Ninja (2020).